 • 7 ounces uncooked spaghetti (doesn’t need to be exact)

-• 10 cups low-sodium chicken broth
+• 10 cups chicken broth (low-sodium if store-bought)

 • 1 large bunch swiss chard or kale, stems removed, roughly chopped